-In respect of long-term contracts for on-going services, turnover represents the value of work done in the year, including estimates of amounts not invoiced.
-Value of work done in respect of long-term contracts and contracts for on-going services is determined by reference to the stage of completion.
+In respect of long-term contracts for ongoing services, turnover represents the value of work done in the period, including estimates for amounts not invoiced.
+Value of work done in respect of long-term contracts and contracts for ongoing services is determined by reference to the stage of completion.